-Taking our Place as Peacemakers by confessing the sin of our group
+Taking our place as peacemakers (Matthew 5:9) by confessing the sin of our group

-When people have been offended, their resentment is not only towards the individual who hurt them; often they also hate their relatives, their ethnic or racial group, their gender, their country, and so on.
+When people have been offended, their resentment is not only towards the individual who hurt them; often they also hate their relatives, their ethnic or racial group, their gender, their country and so on....
 For example, in the case of the Rwandan genocide, often the Tutsi victims not only hated the individual Hutu who killed their families but would end up hating the entire Hutu group.
-The practice developed in Rwanda of "Standing in the Gap" and confessing the sin of one's group has been a powerful tool to overcome the hate and bring deep healing and reconciliation.
+The practice in Rwanda of "standing in the gap" and confessing the sin of their group has been a powerful tool to overcome the hatred and bring deep healing and reconciliation.
 If these wounds are not healed, they tend to be passed down from generation to generation.
 For this reason, we need to understand our priestly role as believers, and how it can help heal the wounds caused by conflict.